 - 1 garlic clove minced

-- 1 tsp oregano
+- 1 teaspoon oregano

-- Salt and pepper to taste
+- Salt and pepper

 - 2 large carrots cut into small cubes

 - 1 cup frozen peas

 - 3 cups chicken broth

 - Fresh parsley for serving

 - In a large pot of medium heat, heat the olive oil.
 Cook the onions until soft and translucent, about 5 to 7 minutes.
 Add the garlic and cook until fragrant, about 30 seconds additional.